azhpushkin/frisbee/src/semantics/tests/example_pieces.md

 * check break and continue in loop only!
 * check and implement something for cases when index is bigger than list
 * Implement plus for lists
+* check that max tuple size is 255
+* check that max locals size is 255
+* check that max custom type size is 255
+* check that max list item size is 255
 * check that initial list size is no more than 255
 * check different variations of tuple typecheck (items should match)
 * check that void and empty tuple cant be nillable in any way